SavinaRoja/SavinaRoja.github.io/_posts/2015-02-04-piping-frames-from-pymol-to-libav.md

 {% endhighlight %}

 Running this script from our PyMOL session should generate 108 different frame image files.
-Now we decide to stitch these low resolution images into a video with the following command:
+Now we stitch these low resolution images into a video with the following command:

 {% highlight bash %}